monoscope-tech/apitoolkit-landing/blog/api-design-trends-to-watch-in-2024/index.md

 **Streamlined API Lifecycle Management:** Simplify API versioning, deprecation, and other lifecycle management tasks with ease.

-**Seamless DevOps Integration:** Integrate APIToolkit seamlessly into your existing CI/CD pipelines for automated API deployments and management.
+**Seamless DevOps Integration:** Integrate monoscope seamlessly into your existing CI/CD pipelines for automated API deployments and management.

-By leveraging API MaaS solutions like APIToolkit, developers can significantly reduce the burden of API management, freeing up valuable time and resources to focus on innovation and building exceptional applications.
+By leveraging API MaaS solutions like monoscope, developers can significantly reduce the burden of API management, freeing up valuable time and resources to focus on innovation and building exceptional applications.

 ### Trend 3: Serverless Architecture